xrdocs/ncs5500/_tutorials/bgp-flowspec-on-ncs5500.md

 </pre>
 </div>

-In Counter Processor 0: we used to consume 202 entries before the BGP FS rules and we have now 914, so 712 entries have allocated to Flowspec.
+In Counter Processor 0: we used to consume 202 entries before the BGP FS rules and we have now 914, so, 712 entries have allocated to Flowspec.

 In Counter Processor 4: we allocated 2288 new entries.

-So in total, we have 2288 + 712 = 3000 entries which is in-line with the expectation.
+So, in total, we have 2288 + 712 = 3000 entries which is in-line with the expectation.

 **Note**: This number 3000 is the validated scale on all the IOS XR platforms.
 It does not mean that some systems couldn't go higher.
-It will depends on the platforms and the software releases.
+It will depend on the platforms and the software releases.
 But 3000 simple rules are guaranteed.
 The rest of the tests performed below will try to answer specific questions from customers (during CPOC or for production), but it's only for information.
 Results may vary depending on platform and software release.
 {: .notice--info}

-So what happens if we inject 4000, 6000 or 9000 rules?
+So, what happens if we inject 4000, 6000 or 9000 rules?

 ### 4000 rules